Children, youth, and families

 Source: National Center for School Mental Health

-Oklahoma children and youth are estimated to experience a major depressive episode each year
+of Oklahoma youth ages 12 to 17 had a major depressive episode in the past year

 32.1%

-of Oklahoma middle- and high-school students report high levels of psychological distress
+of Oklahoma middle- and high-school students had high levels of psychological distress

 Essential research